HumanBrainProject/pyunicore/README.md

 Additional extra packages may be required for your use case:

  * Using the UFTP fuse driver requires "fusepy"
  * Using UFTP with pyfilesystem requires "fs"
  * Creating JWT tokens signed with keys requires the "cryptography" package

 You can install (one or more) extras with pip:

     pip install -U pyunicore[crypto,fs,fuse]

-# Examples
+## Examples

-## Sample code to create a client for a UNICORE site
+### Creating a client for a UNICORE site

     import pyunicore.client as uc_client
     import pyunicore.credentials as uc_credentials